All Episodes

 They've succeeded.

-leaving their wake, and all the while get this credit for having the most wonderful good intention to helping people.
+It's really frustrating to sit here and look at the destruction these people live in their wake, leave in their wake, and all the while get this credit for having the most wonderful good intentions to helping people.

 Now, these coal miners are confronting her on this, and she's just lying to them, right?

-I didn't say I wanted to eradicate the industry.
+No, no, no, I didn't say I wanted to eradicate the industry.

 Anyway, back to the phones we go.

-That'd be George in Hammond in New Jersey.
+That'd be George in Hammonton, New Jersey.

 George, you're next.